tommeagher/pythonGIJC15/README.md

 * Let's tackle the Texas extra credit, making additional requests for each profile page.
 Or should this be part one of a new scraper?
 Probably.

 ###Hour Five:
 * Next, we'll tackle another scraper, this time one with incrementing parameters in the URL.
-More TK
+Or maybe talk about APIs and using JSON in Python scripts.
 * There's so much weirdness in coding and quirks to any programming language, we can't possibly do it all in two days.
 So here are [some resources](https://github.com/ireapps/pycar/tree/master/takehome).